CtrlK

 Workflow Clarity

 The layered rules architecture (Layer 1-4) provides a clear organizational hierarchy, and the configuration summary table is helpful.
-However, there's no sequenced workflow for setting up a project from scratch, no validation steps (e.g., how to verify rules are being applied correctly), and no troubleshooting guidance for common issues.
+However, there's no explicit workflow for setting up a new project (step-by-step sequence), no validation checkpoints (e.g., how to verify rules are being applied correctly), and no troubleshooting guidance for common issues.

 2 / 3